 By tailoring every aspect of the outfit, you ensure a perfect fit.
 In many ways, that’s exactly what you’re doing with market segmentation.

 “Consumers see brands as personalities, entities they want to relate to,” Pratt said.
 So for all intents and purposes, “all of this work, research, and segmentation are really just helping us get to know them and serve the customer better.”

 It takes a lot of work

-I hate to be the one to tell you this, but there is going to be a lot of extra work involved in segmenting your desired market.
+There is going to be a lot of extra work involved in segmenting your desired market.
 But there’s a bright side to all of this as well.
-By doing the heavy lifting at the onset of the project, you can hopefully keep building on each channel instead of pitching your customers things they have no interest in.
+By doing the heavy lifting at the project’s onset, you can hopefully keep building on each channel instead of pitching your customers things they are not interested in.

 Once you have an idea of who your audience is and their preferences, Pratt said, “You need to become a student of your audience and your customer base.
 It is so important to track, analyze, and synthesize your data into actionable insights.
 But even beyond that, those who lead the company should have their finger on the pulse of their audience.”